World EventOther

 Abolition of the Han System

-The Meiji government abolished the han system, replacing it with a prefecture system.
-This reform dismantled the feudal domains and centralized administrative control under the imperial government, facilitating the modernization and unification of Japan.
+The Meiji government abolished the han system, replacing the feudal domains with prefectures.
+This reform was crucial in centralizing administrative power and integrating the country under a unified government, facilitating the modernization of Japan.

 Sources: